x-JKs/Lite/README.md

 ## What it does

 Intercepts game traffic at the port level.
 Includes an autobuffer/auto re-sync.
-As well as a reconnect feature that kills active TCP connections and a swap feature for loadout switching.
+As well as a reconnect feature that kills active TCP connections and a swap feature for your duality.

 **Ports:**
 - `3074` UDP — primary game traffic